avinashbest/data-structure-iit-kanpur/README.md

 # Inserting a node at the end:

-Algorithm to inset a new node at the end of the list:
+Algorithm to insert a new node at the end of the list:

 		1. Allocate new memory block.
 		2. If the list is empty then start = newnode